 In Home Medical Care

-It's not uncommon to get bad CNA's and in home nurses.
+It’s not uncommon to get bad CNA’s and in home nurses.
 I know too many people who have issues with them.
 Until about a year and a half ago all medical staff came here to my home, including the doctor.
 I can tell you, when there are no colleagues to remind you to be professional, professionalism is quickly thrown out the window.
-In a doctor's office the doctor sees the boundaries he should keep.
+In a doctor’s office the doctor sees the boundaries he should keep.
 He sees them in the form of nurses in uniform, aides in uniform, delivery personnel, so on and so forth.
 There are constant visual reminders that he must keep up the appearance that he is a professional.
 In the home, in privacy with no structured checks and balances, it is not uncommon to have a breakdown in professionalism.
 All too often these individuals are willing to make sexual advances, take your medication, eat your food, take your belongings and tell you their entire life story including their sex life.
-I had a nurse tell me about his testosterone therapy.
+I had a nurse tell me about his testosterone therapy, which he’d taken up because of falling testosterone levels.
 A CNA showed me a photo of her deceased child laying on the bed in a blanket.
 A nurse wanted a relationship and offered me a $500 fish tank.

 There isn’t a dag on thing special about me (I do have fabulous hair) that draws stupid people to me.
 I am not so attractive that people have to be inappropriate.
 These things occur in nursing homes and are caught on nanny cams all the time.
 What has happened to me has happened to others.
 If you add a lack of trust to a picture that includes a patient with chronic pain and mental health issues then you get the perfect storm.
 “Those people” were here for over three years creating the perfect storm.
 Gracious!